A few minutes every morning is all you need.

 The system – meant to ensure a smooth transition from colonial rule – is set to expire in 2047.
 At the time of signing, it was expected that Hong Kong would eventually be reintegrated with the mainland.
 Under the agreement, Hong Kong is considered a Chinese Special Administrative Region (SAR).
-Although Hong Kong has its own currency, legislature and courts, it is unable to conduct independent or defense.
+Although Hong Kong has its own currency, legislature and courts, it is unable to conduct independent foreign affairs or defense.

 Signed during the handover of British colonial rule back to China, the agreement allows Hong Kongers certain freedoms that are restricted on the mainland, including freedom of assembly and speech.
 After years of promised freedoms, many Hong Kongers are seemingly unwilling to give them up.